People

 Postdoctoral Scholar

-Yi is a postdoctoral scholar working with Dr. Leng at UCSF.
+Yi is a postdoctoral scholar working with Dr. Leng at MoonLAIT.
 She earned a bachelor's degree in psychology and an MD degree, and has finished neurology residency training, all at Zhejiang University in China.
 At MoonLAlT, her research focuses on the link between life course sleep and neurodegeneration.

 In her free time, she enjoys fitness training, hiking, and more recently, horseback travels.